emmaw16917/most-basic-web-app-with-gin-and-vue/README.md

 # basic-wiki-with-gin-and-vue
-Create the most basic web app with gin and vue.
+Create the most basic wiki with gin and vue.
 Beginners's tasks.
 Just practicing.